Vultures

 How are we supporting vultures?

-Rewilding Europe is working in various ways, and with a range of partner organisations, to support the recovery of vulture populations in our areas, as a flagship species of healthy food chains and functioning ecosystems.
+Rewilding Europe is working in various ways, and with a range of partner organisations, to support the recovery of vulture populations in our landscapes, as a flagship species of healthy food webs and resilient, functioning ecosystems.

-Improving the prey base for predators in our areas, which results in a better natural food source for vultures and other species of scavengers.
+Improving the prey base for predators in our landscapes, which results in a better natural food source for vultures and other scavenger species.

-Supporting vulture watching and photography in dedicated hides, to support local enterprises that earn income from this activity.
-This provides valuable income and jobs to local communities and help to support rewilding.
+Supporting vulture watching and photography in dedicated hides, which enables local enterprises to generate income and create jobs.
+This benefits local communities and builds further support for rewilding.

 Supporting anti-poisoning units with trained dogs in Bulgaria.

 Researching the movement of cinereous and griffon vultures tagged with GPS transmitters.
-This will aid conservation measures going forward.
+This will strengthen conservation measures going forwards.

-Encouraging cinereous vultures to start breeding again in the Bulgarian Rhodopes through artificial nest building and reintroductions of the species.
+Encouraging cinereous vultures to start breeding again in Bulgaria’s Rhodope Mountains reintroductions and artificial nest building.

-Educating school children by organising field camps and events focused on vultures, in particular in the Rhodope Mountains and Greater Côa Valley rewilding landscapes.
+Educating school children by organising field camps and events focused on vultures, in particularly in the Rhodope Mountains and Greater Côa Valley rewilding landscapes.

 Support the vultures